0

 • Access to the World Unite!
 Knowledge Base with preparation materials tailored to your location and activity, including intercultural preparation

-• Zoom preparation before your arrival
+• Preparation via video call before your arrival

 • Airport pickup in Kyoto/Osaka (Friday 8 AM - 6 PM)